androlo/logmor/docs/tutorial.md

 // This rule states that the stealing of food is morally acceptable (or good) if
-// the children of person X is starving. rule ChildrenRule = BreadTheft.pos and StarvingChildren.pos is good
+// the children of person X is starving. rule ChildrenRule = FoodTheft.pos and StarvingChildren.pos is good

 // This rule will be used to filter out states that we are indifferent to, meaning we
-// either consider them to be neutral, or we simply don't care to judge them at all. rule IndifferenceRule = BreadTheft.false and StarvingChildren.either
+// either consider them to be neutral, or we simply don't care to judge them at all. rule IndifferenceRule = FoodTheft.false and StarvingChildren.either

 // Declare a solver for these hypotheticals and rules. solver MySolver "The solver used here."